NizarNi/Augmented-Scrum/README.md

 If left unchecked, systems become:

-Hard to understand
+Hard to understand.
-Risky to change
+Difficult to change.
-Expensive to maintain
+Expensive to maintain.

 # Augmented Scrum: 5 Rules